Skip to content

 Vitex

-Vitex (also known as Chaste berry or Chastetree berry) is an herb that has been used traditionally to support healthy menstrual cycles and hormone balance.
-It may be particularly helpful for women with PCOS who experience irregular periods.
+Vitex (also known as Chaste berry or Chastetree berry) is an herb traditionally used to support healthy menstrual cycles and hormone balance.
+It may be beneficial for women with PCOS who experience irregular periods.

 Saw Palmetto